Welcome to the drummer's guide to the Roland TD-17 V-Drums!

 Coaching modes are a button press away and range from realtime TIME CHECK to WARM UPS and QUIET COUNT.

 Each of these coaching functions is specifically designed to help you refine your technique and develop your internal clock.
-Two things are great drummers have in common.
+Two things all great drummers have in common.

 Good technique allows you to comfortably play what you want as you feel it without limitation.